arielherself/espresso/README.md

 ## The sputtering recovery of India’s car sector

-On Wednesday Maruti Suzuki and Tata Motors, India’s two biggest carmakers, are to announce earnings for the quarter ending in June.
-Their performance will reveal much about the country’s broader [economic performance](https://te.arielherself.xyz/leaders/2022/05/13/the-indian-economy-is-being-rewired-the-opportunity-is-immense).
+On Wednesday Maruti Suzuki and Tata Motors, India’s two biggest carmakers, announced earnings for the quarter ending in June.
+Profits at Maruti Suzuki, the market leader in passenger vehicles, have more than doubled—but only when compared with last year’s covid-induced slump.
+Tata Motors, meanwhile, posted a loss because of rising costs and an industry-wide semiconductor shortage.

+Their mixed results reflect the country’s broader [economic performance](https://te.arielherself.xyz/leaders/2022/05/13/the-indian-economy-is-being-rewired-the-opportunity-is-immense).
 According to an industry body, the car sector accounts for roughly 7% of India’s GDP and nearly half of its manufacturing output; directly and indirectly, it employs around 37m people, roughly the population of Poland.
 And car sales are a strong indicator of consumer demand.

-Profits at Maruti Suzuki, the market leader in passenger vehicles, are expected to soar—but only when compared with last year’s covid-induced slump.
-Tata Motors, meanwhile, is expected to post a loss because of rising costs and an industry-wide [semiconductor shortage](https://te.arielherself.xyz/business/semiconductors-pose-an-unwelcome-roadblock-for-carmakers/21803287).
-Overall, though, car sales in India have grown beyond pre-pandemic levels, thanks in part to a boom in high-end SUVs.
+Overall car sales in India have grown beyond pre-pandemic levels, thanks in part to a boom in high-end SUVs.
 But the sales of motorbikes and other two-wheelers, the vehicle of choice for poorer Indians, have yet to bounce back.
 That suggests a lopsided recovery.

 ## California is burning—again